 How does water enter the aquifer?
 Each button and corresponding animation show the journey water must take to enter the Edwards Aquifer.
 Have students take turns pressing each button from left to right.

-Each of the 4 aquaria represents a different part of the local watershed; upper Barton Creek, Barton Springs Pool, lower Barton Creek and the Colorado River.
+Each of the 4 aquariums represents a different part of the local watershed; upper Barton Creek, Barton Springs Pool, lower Barton Creek and the Colorado River.
 What differences do students note between each aquarium?

 Pollution Tubes